-ISIS stands for International Secret Intelligence Service.
-On October 13, 2014, the creators decided to "merge" ISIS with the CIA for season 6 due to the acronym's incidental association with the jihadist group, the Islamic State of Iraq and Syria, which gained notoriety for its violent actions in the Middle East earlier that year.
+I.S.I.S. stands for International Secret Intelligence Service.
+On October 13, 2014, the creators decided to merge I.S.I.S. with the C.I.A. for season six, due to the acronym's incidental association with the jihadist group Islamic State of Iraq and Syria, which gained attention for its violent actions in the Middle East earlier that year.

-Amber Nash's character, Pam Poovey, has a full back tattoo which reads: "For the Angel of Death spread His wings on the Blast, and breathed in the face of the foes He passed; and the eyes of the Sleepers waxed deadly and chill, and their hearts but once heaved, and forever grew still!"
-This is the third stanza to the poem "The Destruction of Sennacherib" by Lord Byron (George Gordon), an 18th century English poet.
+Pam Poovey (Amber Nash) has a full back tattoo which reads: "For the Angel of Death spread His wings on the Blast, and breathed in the face of the foes He passed; and the eyes of the Sleepers waxed deadly and chill, and their hearts but once heaved, and forever grew still!"
+This is the third stanza to the poem "The Destruction of Sennacherib" by Lord Byron (George Gordon), an eighteenth century English poet.
 The poem is a reference to a biblical passage (2nd Kings 18-19) of how God destroyed the Assyrian army before it could attack Jerusalem.

-The show's creator has admitted in interviews that the show doesn't have a realistic time period in which it's set.
-The geopolitical Cold War situation doesn't align with the technology being used or Woodhouse's age.
+Creator Adam Reed has admitted in interviews that the show isn't set in a realistic time period.
+The geopolitical Cold War situation doesn't align with the technology being used, or Woodhouse's (George Coe's) age.

 Jeffrey Tambor voices Len Trexler, the rival of Malory Archer, who is voiced by Jessica Walter.
 In the critically acclaimed comedy Arrested Development (2003), Tambor and Walter played husband and wife, and, once again, were constantly at odds with each other.

-Because of the secrecy surrounding the change of scenery and plot for season 5, the promotional clips did not involve any footage from the upcoming season.
-Instead, a shot-for-shot animated recreation of the "Danger Zone" music video by Kenny Loggins, made for the film Top Gun (1986) and a frequent reference on the show, was released instead.
+Because of the secrecy surrounding the change of scenery and plot for season five, the promotional clips did not involve any footage from the upcoming season.
+Instead, a shot-for-shot animated recreation of the "Danger Zone" music video by Kenny Loggins, made for Top Gun (1986), and a frequent reference on the show, was released instead.

 The trivia items below may give away important plot points.

-Doctor Krieger is the son of a Nazi scientist and lived in Brazil until he was 15-years old.
-When his father was killed, Malory brought him to ISIS where it was later revealed that he was a genetically identical clone of Adolf Hitler.
-Recently Krieger has called his supposed genetic heritage into question, saying, "And by the way, if I was a clone of Adolf goddamn Hitler, wouldn't I look like Adolf goddamn Hitler?!"
+Dr. Krieger is the son of a Nazi scientist, and lived in Brazil until he was fifteen years old.
+When his father was killed, Malory brought him to I.S.I.S., where it was later revealed that he was a genetically identical clone of Adolf Hitler.
+Recently, Krieger has called his supposed genetic heritage into question, saying, "And by the way, if I was a clone of Adolf goddamn Hitler, wouldn't I look like Adolf goddamn Hitler?!"

-Archer grew up believing that his father was a war hero named "John Fitzgerald Archer;" various events in season one suggest that his father may be Maj.
-Nikolai Jakov of the KGB, Len Trexler of rival spy agency ODIN, or band leader Buddy Rich (although Malory is pretty sure it's either Jakov or Trexler).
-She later mentions a fourth possibility in the 3rd season, and in Archer: Once Bitten (2013), an unknown man appears to Archer in a flashback, claiming to be his father, making a fifth possibility.
+Archer grew up believing that his father was a war hero, named "John Fitzgerald Archer".
+Various events in season one suggest that his father may be Major Nikolai Jakov of the K.G.B., Len Trexler of the rival spy agency O.D.I.N. or jazz drummer Buddy Rich (although Malory is pretty sure it's either Jakov or Trexler).
+She later mentions a fourth possibility in the third season, and in Archer: Once Bitten (2013), an unknown man appears to Archer in a flashback, claiming to be his father, making a fifth possibility.

-Season 5 is subtitled "Archer: Vice," and focuses on the team selling a metric ton of cocaine.
-Season 8 is marketed as "Archer: Dreamland," and appears to refer to the Season 7 finale (and the flash-forward from the Season 7 premiere) where a man who looks like Archer is shot and bleeding in a pool.
+Season five is subtitled "Archer: Vice", and focuses on the team selling a metric ton of cocaine.
+Season eight is marketed as "Archer: Dreamland", and appears to refer to the season seven finale (and the flash-forward from the season seven premiere), where a man, who looks like Archer, is shot and bleeding in a pool.